LartTyler/mhdb-wilds-data/README.md

 - 476
 - 690

+Some items appear to be duplicated, with the duplicates having the `_OutBox` flag set.
+I'm not sure what that flag is for, but I'm thinking items tagged this way are used for some weird internal system (it includes things like mantles, fishing bait, and some weird ones like "Valuable Material" and "Equipped Mantles").
+For now, I'm going to ignore anything with that flag set.

 Fields listed below are my best guess, based on which items have the flag set.

 |Field|Type|Description|Example|